 This elegant garden bed is lined up with a low hedge, it shows off a topiary and greenery and some white blooms.

-How To Make A White Garden Eye-Catchy?
+How To Make A White Garden Eye-Catching?

 The corner of the garden is done with a flower bed that includes hydrangeas and chamomiles, greenery and a tree.